Anabolic steroids are prescription-only medicines.

 - high cholesterol

-Misusing anabolic steroids can also cause the following mental or emotional effects:
+Misusing anabolic steroids can cause mental or emotional effects, including:

 - aggressive behaviour